dm9gp/Colpitts-PCB/README.md

 it is a great tool to grasp the concept of a tank circuit and a fun soldering project too.
 Inspect one with an Oscilloscope for example.

-To make the Oscillator you will need a Breadboard or to print the PCB or have the PCB printed for you.
-The PCB file is in "Fritzing" format .fzz.
-The latest has the more recent date in its name.
+To make the Oscillator you will need a Breadboard or to print the PCB file (in the latest version) or have the PCB printed for you, the PCB file is in "Fritzing" format .fzz.
-You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it as you wish and even have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/).
+You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/) if you wish.

 You will also need the componets listed below.